 The print head prints the first slice of the print file on the powder surface.
-Then the storage space is lowered by the height of one slice, the storage space is moved up accordingly and the next slice is placed by the rotating roller.
+Then the building space is lowered by the height of one slice, the storage container is moved up accordingly and the next powder layer is placed by the rotating roller.
 This process is repeated until the last slice is printed.
 The interaction between ink and powder is of great importance.
 If the binder saturation is too low, the layers will not bind together strongly enough to give the green body sufficient strength.
 If the binder saturation is too high, on the other hand, the geometry will be irregular because too many powder particles are bound.
 The decisive factor here is the wetting of the powder with the ink.
 If a drop hits the powder surface, it forms a spherical bond with the powder particles.
 The individual drops, including those of the previous layer, bond with each other due to capillary forces.
-If the distance between the drops is too small or the volume per drop is too large, the ink will “bleed” and thus cause irregular outer edges.
-On the other hand, too large a distance or too small a volume per drop results in the powder not being bound strongly enough and not achieving sufficient strength.
+If the distance between the drops is too small or the volume per drop is too large, the ink will “bleed” and thus cause irregular contours.
+On the other hand, if the distance between the drops is too high or the volume per drop is too small, the powder will not bound strongly enough and the printed components won’t have sufficient strength.

 What happens after the 3D printing process is complete?

 After the last layer has been printed, the component must dry in powder (2 to 8 hours depending on size).
 Then the component can be removed from the powder bed.
 The loose powder can be removed with a brush and/or compressed air.
 This produces the so-called green body, which is only held together by the printed and cured binder.

 To finally obtain a ceramic body, the cured binder must be removed and the green body sintered.
 In our process this is done in one step.
 In our material-dependent firing curves, we initially run a relatively slow temperature increase for debinding.
 Then the temperature is increased up to the value at which the respective material is sintered.
 After the cooling phase, the finished ceramic component can be removed.